 We are currently the sole provider of transmission services for digital radio broadcasts in the United Kingdom.
-In September 1995, the BBC launched, over our transmission network, its initial bandwidth scheme for transmission equipment with the ability to compensate for varying data rates by automatically adjusting the amount of frequency band used, and this service is now broadcast to approximately 60% of the U.K. population.
+In September 1995, the BBC launched its initial DAB scheme over our transmission network, and this service is now broadcast to approximately 60% of the U.K. population.
 A license for an independent national digital radio network was awarded to the Digital One consortium during 1998 and it is expected that this service will commence during 1999.
 We are in negotiations to provide accommodation and access to masts and antennas at 24 transmission sites to support the launch of Digital One.
 In addition, local digital radio licenses will be awarded during 1999.
 We believe we are well positioned to become the transmission service provider to the winners of such licenses.